DataDog/hiring-engineers/answers.md

 6. Checking if it worked.
 Go to Host Map on the dashboard.
 MyTags should read 'my_test_tag'

 ## Step 2: Install a database & respective Datadog integration
-The goal here is to install a database and integrate the
+The goal here is to install a database on the VM and integrate your database with the Datadog agent so they can being monitoring your metrics or the health of your systems.
+[The Docs](https://docs.datadoghq.com/integrations/postgres/#prepare-postgres)

 1. Go to the VM's root directory
 ```